axpolik/claude-code-d365fo-mcp/README.md

 ## About the ClientID

+**The Azure CLI Client ID is:** `04b07795-8ddb-461a-bbee-02f9e1bf7b46`

-This is the **Azure CLI client ID** — a first-party Microsoft app registered in Azure AD.
-It's the same for everyone worldwide.
+This is a first-party Microsoft app registered in Azure AD — the same for all Azure CLI users worldwide.
 You don't need to create your own app registration.

-When you run `az login`, you authenticate through this app.
-The proxy's `az account get-access-token` call produces a token issued under this client ID.

-**How to find yours:**
+Just copy this ID into the D365 "Allowed MCP clients" form in Step 2.

+Note: this is different from the default VSCode [ClientID](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/copilot/copilot-mcp#allowed-mcp-clients).

+**Optional — verify it yourself:**
 1. Run: `az account get-access-token --resource https://YOUR-ENVIRONMENT.operations.dynamics.com --query accessToken -o tsv`
 2. Paste the token into [jwt.ms](https://jwt.ms)
-3. Check the `appid` claim — that's your ClientID (this is different from the default VSCode [ClientID](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/copilot/copilot-mcp#allowed-mcp-clients))
+3. Check the `appid` claim — it should match the ID above.

 More info: [Microsoft docs — Sign in with Azure CLI](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli)